-The homeless population makes up approximately 25% of the region.
+Approximately 25% of SC's homeless population are located in the Pee Dee Region.
 Data also shows that the majority of the 1319 are males and there are 462 families represented.
 70% of these individuals are unsheltered and 47% are adults with substance abuse disorder.
 This is a very difficult group to reach since they often do not have any means of transportation, communication (ex.
 Cell phone) or permanent address where they can be reached.

 Homeless 2015

 of homeless % of state's homeless

-Pee Dee WIOA Region 1,319 24 70/
+Pee Dee WIOA Region 1,319 24.7%

-South Carolina 5,354 24.7%
+South Carolina 5,354 24.770